maxgiraldo/documentation/android/atlas/core-components.md

 * Participant - An Interface which allows Atlas classes to render participant information
 * ParticipantProvider - An Interface which provides Atlas classes with a list of potential participants

-##Implementing Atlas in a new project

-To learn more about these components, you can build and explore the provided Atlas Messenger app, or you can follow this tutorial which covers building a simple app using Atlas from scratch.
-We will build an app that will allow you to create conversations between three pre-defined users: the device, simulator, and web interface.
-With Atlas, the app will have a fully featured GUI experience built with each of the components described above.

-You can also use this tutorial as a starting point for integrating Atlas into your own app.
-And since Atlas is completely open, you are free to extend or change the default functionality however you want!

-In order to get started, create a new Android Studio project with the following settings
-1. Select the Phone and Tablet platform with a minimum SDK of "API 14: Android 4.0 (IceCreamSandwich)"
-2. Add a Blank Activity to your project
-3. Name the Activity "ConversationActivity" and name the Layout "conversations_screen"

-Then follow the steps in the previous section to import the Layer SDK and Atlas into the project.

 ###Step 1: Showing the conversations list
 The first thing we want to do is display a list of conversations, and allow the user to create new ones.
 In `app/main/res/layout/conversations_screen.xml`, configure the layout to show the conversation list and a button for starting new conversations (note, you can import and use your own icons, or use any assets from the layer-atlas-messenger project).